flammie/omorfi/docs/usage.markdown

 programming language bindings / APIs, etc. This page gives you few basic examples to get going.
-We assume here you have done [full installation](install.html), if you did a *python only* installation you can only use python examples.
+We assume here you have done [full installation](install.html), if you did a *python only* installation you can only use python examples (skip the bash section).

 ## Bash-based tools

-The bash-based command line tools are easiest to use, as they combine multiple operations into pipeline, select language models automatically and so forth.The following pipelines are described in this document:
+The bash-based command line tools are easiest to use, as they combine multiple operations into pipeline, select language models automatically and so forth.
+The following pipelines are described in this document:

 1. omorfi-download.bash